Stafford overcomes mistakes to help Lions top Chargers 13-10

+DETROIT (AP) — Matthew Stafford and Darius Slay had a lot to do with the Los Angeles Chargers leading the Lions for three-plus quarters.

+And, both players bounced back in the final minutes to lift Detroit to a 13-10 victory Sunday.

-DETROIT (AP) — Matthew Stafford threw a go-ahead, 31-yard touchdown pass to Kenny Golladay midway through the fourth quarter and Darius Slay made an interception in the end zone with 1:03 left, allowing the Detroit Lions to beat the Los Angeles Chargers 13-10 Sunday despite a slew of mistakes.
+Stafford threw a go-ahead, 31-yard touchdown pass to Kenny Golladay midway through the fourth quarter and Slay made an interception in the end zone with 1:03 left.

-Detroit (1-0-1) overcame Stafford’s two interceptions, Slay giving up a lot of receptions and Matt Prater missing an extra point and a field goal.
+Detroit (1-0-1) overcame Stafford’s two interceptions, Slay getting outplayed by Keenan Allen and Matt Prater missing an extra point and a field goal.

+“I’m doing this team a disservice if I shut down after two picks,” Stafford said.

-The Chargers (1-1) were in a position to attempt a 45-yard field goal to tie the game, but Philip Rivers tried to force a pass to Keenan Allen and Slay picked it off.
+The Chargers (1-1) were in a position to attempt a 45-yard field goal to tie the game, but Philip Rivers tried to force a pass to Allen and Slay picked it off.

-Stafford was 22 of 30 for 245 yards with two TDs and two interceptions.
-Rivers was 21 of 36 for 293 yards and an interception.
+Allen had his way with Slay for much of the day, making eight catches for 98 yards.

+“I feel like I was putting on a clinic and then to come down to the last play and he makes a play,” Allen said.

+The Lions failed to make plays on both sides of the ball in the opener, blowing an 18-point lead in the fourth quarter and settling for a tie at Arizona.
+Stafford converted a third-down pass to Jesse James with just under a minute left — a week after a timeout was called just before Stafford completed a pass that could’ve sealed a win over the Cardinals.

+During much of Detroit’s home-opening game, though, it looked as though the franchise would have to wait at least another week to earn a win.

 Austin Ekeler leaped over the goal line for a 1-yard TD on the Chargers’ second drive.
-Ekeler finished with 67 yards receiving and 66 yards rushing for his second straight game with 100-plus yards from scrimmage.

 Detroit scored a TD on the ensuing possession with a screen pass that Kerryon Johnson bobbled before securing and sprinting for a 36-yard reception, but Prater muted some of the cheers by missing an extra point to the left.
 Prater also missed a 40-yard field goal to the right in the second quarter.